johnmm/nltk-wiki/Adding-a-Corpus.md

 To add a corpus to NLTK, please follow these steps:

+1. Test that you can access the corpus using NLTK:
+  * put a copy in your local nltk_data directory.
+The default system location on Windows is `C:\nltk_data\corpora`; and on Mac and Unix is `/usr/share/nltk_data/corpora`.
+  * modify NLTK to support the corpus (see step 4 below)
+  * open a Python interpreter and check that you can access the corpus, e.g. `from nltk.corpus import corpus_name`
-1. Post a new entry to the nltk_data issue tracker:
+2. Post a new entry to the nltk_data issue tracker:
   * https://github.com/nltk/nltk_data/issues/new
   * include the corpus name in the title
   * identify the source of the corpus (e.g. a URL)